Table of Contents

 If your home is exempt (not counted towards the asset limit) and you receive long-term care assistance from Medicaid, once you pass away, the state will file an estate recovery claim to be reimbursed for your cost of home and community based care.
 Therefore, once your home is sold, the state will likely collect all or some of the proceeds from the sale as reimbursement.
 That said, there are some exceptions in which the state cannot attempt estate recovery, such as if you have a child under 21 years old or have a child that is disabled or blind.

 Single and moving to a nursing home

 If the state believes that your stay in a nursing home will be a permanent arrangement, the state can file a lien against your home.
-However, this does not mean that you have to immediately sell it.
+This does not mean that you have to immediately sell it.
 It simply means that when your house is sold, the state will receive money from the sale for reimbursement of the cost of your Medicaid-funded care.
-However, if the home is sold while you are still alive, the proceeds from the sale will disqualify you from Medicaid until you have “spent down” the proceeds on your nursing home care.
+If the home is sold while you are still alive, the proceeds from the sale will disqualify you from Medicaid until you have “spent down” the proceeds on your nursing home care.
 If you are able to move back into your home, the lien against it will be removed.